 - Cert pool memoranda from the Supreme Court were not part of the donation.

 - Due to the COVID-19 pandemic, processing work on this collection has been significantly delayed.
-Material opened for research in January 2020 will be available to researchers when the library reopens.

 Initial release: January 2020

 The initial release of material, representing about 15% of the total collection, consists of:

 - Correspondence files (through 1989 only) (Series II - partial)